Fau-Zan/Fau-Zan/README.md

 #### I Study At The High School Level
-- 🔭 Android user, Aplikasi Seadanya Y G Y,
+- 🔭 Makassar People
-- 🌱 Learning JavaScript, TypeScript, Html, Css And Other Languange
+- 🌱 Learning JavaScript, TypeScript, Html And Other Languange
-- 👯 16 Years Old
+- 👯 16 Y.O